Pavith00/cleaning_servicee_website/README.md

 ## About the Project:

 This project serves as our introduction to web development.
-While it may lack the complexity of advanced websites, it showcases our journey as beginners in understanding and applying HTML, CSS, and JavaScript fundamentals.
+While it may lack the complexity of advanced websites, it showcases our journey as beginners in understanding and applying Bootstrap, HTML, CSS, and JavaScript fundamentals.

 ## Features: